 Main output matrices

-This section describes where are the main connectomes generated by the pipeline, and how you can visualize them using python or R. All the outputs are BIDS conform and stored under their correspondent directory (e.g. anat, func dwi).
+This section describes where are the main connectomes generated by the pipeline, and how you can visualize them using python or R. All the outputs are BIDS conform and stored under their correspondent directory (e.g. mpc, func, dwi, dist).
 This example will use the subject HC001, session 01 from the MICs dataset, and all paths will be relative to the subject directory or out/micapipe/sub-HC001_ses01/

 Organization of the outputs